 Most Common Challenges With Shopify MCP Development

-Cross-server Shadowing
+Cross-Server Shadowing

 Mitigation: Implement a strict naming convention and registry for tools across all development efforts to ensure uniqueness.